Request an SSL certificate for Wowza Streaming Engine from a certificate authority

 • The examples in this article assume the domain name associated with the certificate is ssl.mycompany.com.
 You can replace ssl.mycompany.com with the name of your certificate.

-• If you're using a wildcard certificate on Linux or macOS, we recommend using a wildcard character in the name of the certificate for clarity.
+• If you're using a wildcard certificate on Linux, we recommend using a wildcard character in the name of the certificate for clarity.
 When you're using a wildcard character, you must use quotation marks (") or a backwards slash (\) to escape the wildcard character in the commands.
 For example, the above command would be:

 keytool -genkey -keysize 2048 -alias wowzaprivatekey -keyalg RSA -keystore "*.ssl.mycompany.com.jks"